-provide more local news coverage of the elected officials who are important for their audience, that is, congressional districts with higher congruence.
-In line with this, Panel A shows that TV stations cover MCs in more-congruent districts substantially more.
-This is true within-station and within-district; in a Congressional district that is split into multiple DMAs, Congressional candidates get more coverage in the more-congruent part of the district.
+congruent with the station's media market.27 The intuition for this measure is that local stations have incentives to provide more local news coverage of the elected officials who are important for their audience, that is, MCs representing congressional districts with higher congruence.
+In line with this, Panel A shows that TV stations cover MCs in more congruent districts substantially more.
+This is true within-station and within-district; in a Congressional district that is split into multiple DMAs, MCs get more coverage in the more congruent part of the district.